baijian/baijian.github.io/_posts/2013-04-14-use-fabric-to-deploy-your-vagrant-environment.markdown

 Below is step by step guide:

-* 1. Install virtual box in your ubuntu
+* 1.Install virtual box in your ubuntu

-* 2. Install vagrant in your ubuntu
+* 2.Install vagrant in your ubuntu

-* 3. Install fabric in your ubuntu
+* 3.Install fabric in your ubuntu

-* 4. Add default box in your system, it may take some minutes
+* 4.Add default box in your system, it may take some minutes

 $ vagrant add box precise32 http://files.vagrantup.com/precise32.box

-* 5. Start up your default vagrant
+* 5.Start up your default vagrant

-* 6. Touch fabfile.py in your current directory with below contents:
+* 6.Touch fabfile.py in your current directory with below contents:

 {% highlight python %}
 from fabric.api import *